jabolcni/Lambergar/README.md

 ## Compilation

-If you want to complile code yourself, code needs to be compiled with zig compiler version 0.11.0 (https://ziglang.org/download/0.11.0/zig-windows-x86_64-0.11.0.zip).
+If you want to complile code yourself, code can be compiled with zig compiler version 0.13.0 (latest zig version at the date of last release of the engine) (https://ziglang.org/download/).

 Compile with command `zig build`.
 You can run python script `build_versions.py` which will compile different versions for windows and linux.
-Currently there are two basic build: *vintage* and *popcnt*.
-Vintage version is for really old computers, popcnt is for modern computers.
-I am not using any AVX2 commands, so there is relly no need to copile AVX2 or AVX-512 versions.
+Currently there are three basic build: *vintage*, *popcnt* and *AVX2*.
+Vintage version is for really old computers, popcnt is for modern computers, but for best performance use AVX2 release.

 ## Features and implemented algorithms